-Regardless of what you believe about tithing—God is calling you to a generous life.
+Regardless of what you believe about tithing—Christ is calling you to a generous life.

-As you offer your life as a living sacrifice to God, review Bible verses about money and stewardship.
+As you offer your life as a living sacrifice to Christ, review Bible verses about money and stewardship.
 Prayerfully consider what’s holding you back.
 Seek help from a friend or a financial advisor.
-And by the grace of God, strive to live the generous life God has called you to live.
+And by the grace of God, strive to live the generous life God has given us and called you to live.